x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 *    Windows Server 2022 Datacenter
 *    Windows Server 2022 Standard

+# Version not supported ??
+* Make a ticket and list the windows version with the ticket, it will help me to work out a fix faster.

 # Setup
 * In sum cases u must remake the dll (if needed)
 * Change username in the script (where ever needed)